 Both have published on non-native marine and estuarine species, including the first UK records of Palaemon macrodactylus and range extensions for several marine non-native and cryptogenic species.

-APEM staff are heavily involved in publishing work relating to invasive species.
+APEM staff have been heavily involved in publishing work relating to invasive species.
 Below are some examples, with APEM authors highlighted in bold.

 Elliott J.M. & Dobson M. (2015) Freshwater leeches (Hirudinea) of Britain and Ireland.
 Keys and a Review of their Ecology.
 Scientific Publication No. 69.
 Freshwater Biological Association, Ambleside.
 Includes invasive species that may appear in the UK.